-In the last years eToro has become the world’s leading social trading platform with more than 20 million active users.
+In recent years, eToro has become the world’s leading social trading platform with more than 20 million active users.

-After reading this article you will know how to seperate traders who are really worth copying from those who just got lucky in the short-term.
+After reading this article, you will know how to separate traders who are really worth copying from those who just got lucky in the short term.

-Don’t miss the tips #7 and #9 – it will change the way you look at copy trading!
+Don’t miss tips #7 and #9 – they will change how you look at copy trading!

 🇺🇸 Below content does not apply to users from the USA

 All Effective investments begin with risk management.
 The markets can be highly unpredictable, particularly when you are trading volatile assets like currencies.

 Wise traders seek to balance their investments with a diversified portfolio.
 If you are trading a wide range of assets, you will not be vulnerable to single losses, i.e., if one asset crashes, others will continue to perform, and you will not lose out financially.

 The old cliché about not putting all your eggs in one basket has never been truer – or more important.
 Aim to copy a range of Popular Investors who have diversified portfolios themselves.